arthurk/arthurk.github.io/zola-project/content/2023-11-29-restic-backups-b2-nixos/index.md

 To restore it into the `restore-backup` directory we run:

 ```
-$ restic -r b2:my-bucket-name restore --target restore-backup latest
+$ sudo restic-daily restore --target restore-backup latest
 ```

-The restored files should now be available.
+The files should be restored from the latest backup.

 ## Desktop notifications for failures